 Self hosting requires you to set up an account with a hosting company and then install your chosen eCommerce platform.
 You will own your domain and then you can install software such as Magento on your server.
 Simply put, you get to host website for yourself.
 A self-hosting software system like Magento will cost you £30-£100k, so this is a pricier option.
 Our very first e-commerce website, which sold tanning products years ago, was such a site.
 We used a software package from Actinic, and it served us well, as I learned the fine art of writing code.

 Personally, I chose to build my own platform, in house.
-I have a team of developers that build the platform I want (you can hire them and even use the very platform I use...click here to find out more) This is by far the most expensive option, but gets the best results
+I have a team of developers that build the platform I want (you can hire them here.)
+This is by far the most expensive option, but gets the best results.

 The golden rule: your website has to work for mobile.